jweissenberger/newsletter/ReadMe.md

 similar articles based off of keywords)
 - Use Flask-login to make user access more secure
 - Store previously generated articles in a db
+- Scrape newstitles daily or in the background so that users don't have to wait for updates
 - release the summarization python code as a pip package
 - Release the whole api to AWS Marketplace as a base image
 - Accept both text and links as input